 10 Easy Ways to Bond with Step-Children

 Blending a family and figuring how to connect with step children is no easy task.
 This is especially true because you are trying to navigate a new romantic relationship and co-parenting as well.
 So there are a lot of factors involved!

 In my experience, bonding with step children takes extra effort but isn’t impossible.
 In fact, it’s pretty simple if you are truly wanting to connect with your stepkids!

 ~We are a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.

 I remember meeting my stepdaughter for the first time.
-I actually met her before I met my husband.
-She was 4 at the time and took quite a liking to me… She talked to me about everything: her dad’s boat, how she would draw in the garage on her easel, and even about Princess Dolphin, her rabbit.
+I actually met her before I met my husband!
+She was 4 at the time and took quite a liking to me.
+We got along really well.
+She talked to me about everything: her dad’s boat, how she would draw in the garage on her easel, and even about Princess Dolphin, her rabbit.
 We established a bond early on without even knowing that I would one day marry her dad!

 Bonding with stepchildren is not an easy process, in fact establishing a bond with stepkids is probably one of the most difficult things you will do in your marriage.
 If you don’t establish a bond with stepkids you can almost guarantee that your home with always be filled with some sort of contention.

 So how do you bond with Stepchildren?

 Don’t Try to Force Bonding with Step Children

 Take your time.
 Move slowly.
 Be intentional Don’t try and force a relationship immediately.
 Let your stepchild set the pace.